coolwonny/Project-Catalogue/Python Courses (DataCamp).md

   - Multiple Inputs: 3 Inputs (and Beyond!)

   - Multiple Outputs

+<a id='11'></a>
+- [Analyzing_Police_Activity_with_pandas](https://github.com/iDataist/Analyzing_Police_Activity_with_pandas).
+The lecture notes and the raw data files are also stored in the repository.
+The summary of the content is shown below:

+  - Preparing the data for analysis

+  - Exploring the relationship between gender and policing

+  - Visual exploratory data analysis

+  - Analyzing the effect of weather on policing

 <a id='9'></a>
 - [Advanced NLP with spaCy](https://github.com/iDataist/Advanced-NLP-with-spaCy).
 The lecture notes and the raw data files are also stored in the repository.
 The summary of the content is shown below: